microsoft/VirtualClient/website/docs/guides/1-getting-started-new.md

 # Getting Started

-In this document, we are going to run a "hello-world" version of VirtualClient: benchmark your system with CoreMark.
+In this document, we are going to run a "hello-world" version of VirtualClient: benchmark your system's crypotography performance, with OpenSSL Speed, using SHA256 algorithm.

 ---